aspose-total/Aspose.Total-Products/total/en/cpp/conversion/dotm-to-json/_index.md

 {{< blocks/products/pf/feature-page-header h1="Convert DOTM to JSON Format via C++" h2="Export DOTM to JSON via C++ without using Microsoft<sup>&reg;</sup> Word or Excel" >}}

 {{% blocks/products/pf/feature-page-summary %}}

+<h2>Why to Convert</h2>
+The DOTM format is a Microsoft Office Open XML document template used by Microsoft Word.
+It is a file format used to store documents and other related data.
+It is a widely used format for creating and sharing documents.
+However, it is not compatible with many other applications and platforms.
+Therefore, it is necessary to convert DOTM to other formats such as JSON in order to make it compatible with other applications and platforms.

+<h2>How Aspose.Total helps for dotm to json conversion</h2>
-By using [Aspose.Total for C++](https://products.aspose.com/total/cpp/) you can convert DOTM to JSON format within your C++ applications.
-Firstly, by using [Aspose.Words for C++](https://products.aspose.com/words/cpp/), you can export DOTM to HTML.
-After that, by using [Aspose.Cells for C++](https://products.aspose.com/cells/cpp/), you can convert HTML to JSON format.
+Aspose.Total for C++ is a suite of APIs that enables developers to easily convert DOTM to JSON format within their C++ applications.
+It includes Aspose.Words for C++, which can export DOTM to HTML, and Aspose.Cells for C++, which can convert HTML to JSON format.
+This makes it easy to convert DOTM to JSON format without any additional coding.
+Moreover, Aspose.Total for C++ is a reliable and secure solution that ensures the accuracy and integrity of the converted files.

 {{% /blocks/products/pf/feature-page-summary  %}}

 {{< blocks/products/pf/agp/feature-section >}}